anayanapalli/anayanapalli.github.io/src/content/posts/process-matters.md

 pubDate: 2026-08-08
 ---

-# Process Matters

-**08 Aug 2026**

-There is a common instinct in some organizations to treat process as unnecessary.
+There is a common instinct in some organizations and teams to treat process as unnecessary.

 “Don’t create another ticket.”